-The Control and Risks Committee held eight meetings during the Financial Year, lasting about two hours on average.
+The Control and Risks Committee held seven meetings during the Financial Year, lasting about two hours on average.

-Some non-members of the Committee attended the meetings on the invitation of the Committee with regard to specific items on the agenda.
+Some non-members of the Committee attended the meetings, at the invitation of the Committee, for discussion of specific items on the agenda.

-Eight meetings are planned for the current Financial Year, including one held before approval of the Report.
+Six meetings are planned for the current Financial Year, including one held before approval of the Report.